Semi-Classical Spin Hydrodynamics in Flat and Curved Spacetime: Covariance, Linear Waves, and Bjorken Background: Linearized spin hydrodynamics

 The subscript ``$\eq$'' denotes equilibrium and the index $A$ labels the independent components of the fields.
 In a homogeneous equilibrium, $X_\eq$ are constant in space and time.

 Subsequently, we transform the quantities into the momentum space using the Fourier transform defined as

-For simplicity, we use the same symbol $\d X$ to represent quantities in both $x$-space and $k$-space, as the context will make it clear which space is being referred to.
+where the factor $\hbar$ in the exponential, and the integration measure, is introduced for dimension consistency and not semi-classical power counting.
+For simplicity, we use the same symbol $\d X$ to represent quantities in both $x$ space and $k$ space, as the context will make it clear which space is being referred to.

-The set $\{\varphi^H\}$ comprises all relevant fluid fields truncated at first-order in $\hbar$, which may include not only the ones introduced in the previous section but also multiple charge densities and charge diffusion currents \cite{Gavassino:2023qnw}.
+The set $\{\varphi^H\}$ comprises all relevant fluid fields truncated at first order in $\hbar$, which may include not only the ones introduced in the previous section but also multiple charge densities and charge diffusion currents \cite{Gavassino:2023qnw}.
 The evolution of these variables is governed by the truncated energy-momentum conservation \eqref{eq:fluid-eom}, conservation of charge currents, and equations of motion for the dissipative fluxes.
 Together, these equations form the set referred to as fluid equations of motion.

-Upon inserting Eq.\ \eqref{eq:x-def}, with $X=\varphi^H$, into the fluid equations of motion, keeping only terms first-order in perturbations, and subsequently performing the Fourier transform \eqref{eq:fourier}, the equations yield a set of linear algebraic equations.
+Upon inserting Eq.\ \eqref{eq:x-def}, with $X=\varphi^H$, into the fluid equations of motion, keeping only terms first order in perturbations, and subsequently performing the Fourier transform \eqref{eq:fourier}, the equations yield a set of linear algebraic equations.
 This set is expressed in matrix form as

 where the Einstein summation convention is assumed for the index $K=1\cdots N_{\rm f}$.
 Here, the components of $M_{\rm f}$ are spacetime-independent quantities that depend on the momentum $k_\mu$, as well as fluid variables and transport coefficients in equilibrium.
 The right-hand side of this equation is zero because the fluid variables are perturbed around a homogeneous equilibrium state.